 First things first: determine whether this drop in traffic has to do with a real marketing/SEO problem, or simply a tracking issue.

 Measuring website traffic can be tricky with lots of platforms and tools to perform this task, plus tons of metrics to review & understand, which makes it even harder.
-Whether you have implemented Google Analytics tracking code directly on your website, or utilize Google Tag Manager for tracking purposes, there are some key areas you can check to see if your traffic decline is down due to a tracking issue.
+Whether you have implemented Google Analytics tracking code directly on your website, or utilized Google Tag Manager for tracking purposes, there are some key areas you can check to see if your traffic decline is down due to a tracking issue.

 Is your traffic issue really a tracking issue?
 Consider yourself lucky!
-The sooner the better and once you fix it, you can go back to investing in your business.
+The sooner you can diagnose and fix it, the better.
+Then you can go back to investing in your business.